-An earthly paradise of snow-capped peaks, turquoise-green rivers and Venetian-style coastline, Slovenia enriches its natural treasures with harmonious architecture, charming rustic culture and sophisticated cuisine.
+A paradise of snow-capped peaks, turquoise-green rivers and Venetian-style coastline, Slovenia complements its natural treasures with stunning harmonious architecture, charming rustic culture and sophisticated cuisine.

 Slovenia is first and foremost an outdoor destination.
-Local people favor active holidays, and you’ll be invited – even expected – to join in.
-The list of activities on offer is endless, with the most popular pursuits skiing, walking and hiking in the mountains, and increasingly, cycling.
-Fast rivers like the Soča cry out to be rafted and there are ample chances to try out more niche activities like horseback riding, ballooning, caving and canyoning.
-If all this sounds a bit much, you can always decamp to the coast and sunbathe on the Adriatic.
+Local people favor active holidays, and you will be invited – even expected – to join in.
+The list of activities on offer is endless, with the most popular pursuits skiing, walking, and hiking in the mountains, and increasingly, cycling.
+If all this sounds a bit much, you can always make your way to the coast and sunbathe on the shores of the Adriatic.

 Architectural & Cultural Treasures

-You might be forgiven for thinking that anything of beauty in this greenest of green lands is, well, all natural.
-But it isn’t necessarily so.
-Where man intrudes is often to good effect, such as at Lake Bled, where a tiny baroque chapel on a picturesque island and a dramatic castle looming above complete a harmonious whole.
-The architecture is wonderfully varied – from the Venetian harbor towns of the coast and the rustic Hungarian-style farmhouses of Prekmurje to the Gothic church of Gorenjska and art nouveau splendors of Ljubljana – the museums are rich and the culture vibrant.
+Lake Bled, where a tiny baroque chapel on a picturesque island and a dramatic castle looming above complete a harmonious whole.
+The architecture is wonderfully varied – from the Venetian harbor towns of the coast and the rustic Hungarian-style farmhouses of Prekmurje to the Gothic church of Gorenjska and art nouveau splendors of Ljubljana, the capitol of Slovenia.